-Learn how to achieve more successful testing outcomes by attending Nelson Laboratories' Science of Sterilization Validation Washington DC Seminar.
+Learn how to achieve more successful testing outcomes by attending Nelson Laboratories, Inc. Science of Sterilization Validation Seminar, San Jose.
 The aim of this three-day seminar is to provide MedTech professionals the opportunity to establish or refresh their fundamental testing knowledge and thereby achieve more efficient, accurate, and effective testing outcomes.

-Seminar participants will enjoy classes taught by Nelson Laboratories industry leading scientific community including Martell Winters, Thor Rollins, Dan Floyd, Alpa Patel, Wendy Mach, and Alexa Tatarian.
+Seminar participants will enjoy classes taught by Nelson Laboratories industry leading scientific community including Martell Winters, Thor Rollins, Dan Floyd, Emily Mitzel, Wendy Mach, Alexa Tatarian, and Allison Komiyama

-The Nelson Laboratories Science of Sterilization Validation Seminar is RAPS and ASQ approved, eligible for 12 RAC and 1.2 ASQ credit hours.
-Course may also qualify for AAMI credit hours.*
+The Nelson Laboratories Science of Sterilization Validation Seminar is RAPS approved, eligible for 12 credit hours toward RAC re-certification.
+Course may also qualify for AAMI re-certification credit hours.*